Package 'greenfeedr'

 Description

-Downloads daily 'GreenFeed' data from the 'C-Lock Inc.' server via an 'API'.
-Retrieves data based on specified parameters (login, date range and units), and provides a CSV file with the 'GreenFeed' daily data.
+Downloads preliminary and raw 'GreenFeed' data from the 'C-Lock Inc.' server via an 'API'.
+Retrieves data based on specified parameters (login, date range, and units), and provides a CSV file with the 'GreenFeed' preliminary data.

 Usage